AbdullahHassan176/Financial-SDG-GARCH/README.md

 - **Complete risk assessment**: NF-GARCH shows superior VaR and stress testing performance
 - **Comprehensive evaluation**: Both chronological and time-series CV splits analyzed

-## 📊 Results Viewer
+## Results Viewer

 The repository includes a **static HTML results viewer** that provides easy access to all generated results and plots:

 ### Features
-- **📊 Research Dashboard**: Comprehensive analysis with key findings, statistical significance, and reviewer concerns addressed
+- **Research Dashboard**: Comprehensive analysis with key findings, statistical significance, and reviewer concerns addressed
 - **Results Browser**: View and download all CSV, JSON, Excel, and text files
 - **Plots Gallery**: Browse all generated plots with lightbox viewing
 - **Auto-updating**: Automatically discovers new files in `/results` and `/outputs`